Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Methodology

 The running of the strong coupling is evaluated at four loops~\cite{vanRitbergen:1997va,Czakon:2004bu} consistently in all parts of the calculation.
-The PDFs are interpolated with LHAPDF~\cite{Buckley:2014ana}, and evolved at next-to-next-to-leading order (NNLO).
-The number of active flavors is set to five in all the coefficients entering the calculation, and in the evolution of the PDFs.
-The predicted cross sections depend on three unphysical scales: the renormalization scale $\mu_R$, the factorization scale $\mu_F$, and the resummation scale $Q$, which parameterizes the arbitrariness in the resummation procedure.
-The central value of the scales is set to the invariant mass of the lepton pair $m_{\ell\ell}$\footnote{We note that within the transverse-momentum resummation formalism of Refs~\cite{Bozzi:2005wk,Bozzi:2010xn,Catani:2015vma} the $\mu_R$, $\mu_F$, and $Q$ scales have to be set of the order of the hard scale of the process $m_{\ell\ell}$ and do not depend on the transverse momentum of the $Z$ boson.}.
+The PDFs are interpolated with LHAPDF~\cite{Buckley:2014ana} at the factorisation scale $\mu_F$, and evolved backward using the next-to-next-to-leading order (NNLO) solution of the evolution equation, as implemented in Ref.~\cite{Vogt:2004ns}, and four-loops running of the strong coupling.
+As shown in Appendix A of Ref.~\cite{Bozzi:2005wk}, such a procedure consistently resums the N${^3}$LL contributions to the form factor.
+The number of active flavours is set to five in all the coefficients entering the calculation, and in the evolution of the PDFs.
+In order to assess the impact of charm and bottom thresholds in the PDF evolution, an alternative forward PDF evolution with variable-flavour number scheme is used, and the difference with respect to the nominal five-flavour backward evolution is considered as an uncertainty.
+The predicted cross sections depend on three unphysical scales: the renormalisation scale $\mu_R$, the factorisation scale $\mu_F$, and the resummation scale $Q$, which parametrises the arbitrariness in the resummation procedure.
+The central value of the scales is set to the invariant mass of the lepton pair $m_{\ell\ell}$.
+We note that within the transverse-momentum resummation formalism of Refs~\cite{Bozzi:2005wk,Bozzi:2010xn,Catani:2015vma} the $\mu_R$, $\mu_F$, and $Q$ scales have to be set of the order of the hard scale of the process $m_{\ell\ell}$ and do not depend on the transverse momentum of the $Z$ boson.
 The electroweak parameters are set according to the $G_\mu$ scheme, in which the Fermi coupling constant $G_\textrm{F}$, the $W$-boson mass $m_W$, and the $Z$-boson mass $m_Z$ are set to the input values $G_\textrm{F} = 1.1663787 \cdot 10^{-5}$~GeV$^{-2}$, $m_W = 80.385$~GeV, $m_Z = 91.1876$~GeV~\cite{ParticleDataGroup:2020ssz}, whereas the weak-mixing angle and the QED coupling are calculated at tree level.

 The statistical analysis for the determination of $\asmz$ is performed with the xFitter framework~\cite{Alekhin:2014irh}.
 The dependence of PDFs on the value of $\asmz$ is accounted for by using corresponding $\as$-series of PDF sets.
-The value of $\asmz$ is determined by minimizing a $\chi^2$ function which includes both the experimental uncertainties and the theoretical uncertainties arising from PDF variations:
+The value of $\asmz$ is determined by minimising a $\chi^2$ function which includes both the experimental uncertainties and the theoretical uncertainties arising from PDF variations: